Used in 1417 recipes at an average of 1.566%.

 Edit 7.12.19 This recipe holds up very well in a stock coil sub ohm tank.
 Even mesh(lose some texture but no mistaking it for anything but a donut).😀

 Enjoy on it's own or add whatever floats your boat.

-Donut base: zep for the fried dough note, enough for a taste & to give our outside to fill with the cake mixture.
+Donut base: zep for the fried dough note, enough for a taste & to give us an outside to fill with the cake mixture.

-yellow cake & cake batter: I want this to be a nice full flavor.
+Yellow Cake & Cake batter: I want this to be a nice full flavor.
 3% for that nice cake taste & texture.
 1% Cap cb to help smooth the mix out & drive home that this is a cake donut.
 This flavor holds it's own & can really help fill out a cake mix in a heavier way.
-(If you really wanted\can't get jf I suppose you could sub fw cancer cake)
+(If you wanted\can't get jf you could sub fw Yellow cake (sugar warning))

 A dash of sweetener ( I used 1 drop\15ml of cap ss) seems needed for this on it's own I feel.
 But unless you want that plain donut that nobody else touches it helps.
 Leaving it out because someone always eats that donut.
 Not sure if desperation or enjoyment 🤔

 To make this a glazed donut: add 1%ish la cci, or flv frosting or tpa glazed donut.

 Powdered sugar donut: add .5- 1% ooo powdered sugar or, if you get powdered sugar taste from it: .5%ish tpa glazed donut.
 Even a little fa meringue would probably do the trick.

 Blueberry donut: 2% tpa blueberry extra & 4% fw blueberry with .5% lemon Sicily (just a personal fave combination if not using the trifecta)